linusjf/Configurations/CONVENTIONS_MD.md

 - For code quotations longer than a single line, use a codeblock.
 - Explicitly declare the language for long code quotations.
 - Use a single backslash at the end of long command line snippets.
 - Nest codeblocks within lists.
+Codeblocks should be surrounded by blank lines.
 - To create a blockquote, add a > in front of each line of a content block,\
   (including any blank lines).
 - Use admonitions to call attention to particular details within the body of a\